 The Stowe Library is a (bio)medical library containing over 150,000 volumes, and has current subscriptions to nearly 1,500 journals and access to over 52,000 electronic journals.
 If they don’t have the reference that you’re looking for, someone at the Information Desk can usually help you get it through interlibrary loan and many items can be found online.

-Searches of computerized databases (biomedical journals) can be performed via Medline in the library.
+Searches of computerized databases (biomedical journals) can be performed in the library.
 This is an extremely convenient system when you need to find information on a topic for class, journal club, research project, or just general interest.
-The computers hooked up to Medline are located on the B floor in the library at the windows facing the elevators.
-You have to sign up to use the computers, but since this service has become available to any UConn Health computer on the Net, you can go to ANY computer in the library or in many labs.
+The computers are located on the B floor in the library.
+You can go to ANY computer in the library or in many labs.

 There are three photocopiers available for public use in the library.
 One takes coins at 10 cents a copy, while the other two use Vendacard copy cards which are available for purchase at the Information Desk.
-There is a $1.00 one time charge for the purchase of the card, and then copies with the card are 7 cents apiece.
-Usually individual labs have copy cards.
+There is a $1.00 one time charge for the purchase of the card, and then copies with the card are $.07 a piece.
+Students are also able to make use of a scanner to scan documents to PDF for free.

 Radiation Safety: x2250